dsidavis/ZooScanned/README.md

 This is the same information we are extracting from regular PDF articles using [ReadPDF](https://github.com/dsidavis/ReadPDF) and [Zoonotics-shared](https://github.com/mespe/Zoonotics-shared).
-We want to reuse much of the knowledge and even the code from that.
+We want to reuse much of the knowledge and even the code from these.

 ## Files/Data